Sourdough Starter

 Some starters have been kept alive for over a century, passed down through generations.
 The Boudin Bakery starter in San Francisco dates to 1849.
 I've maintained mine for about four years now.
 It's gone through neglect, fridge hibernation, and one accidental encounter with dish soap.
 It survived all of it.

-How a sourdough starter works
+How does a sourdough starter work?

 When you mix flour and water and leave the mixture at room temperature, wild yeast and bacteria already present in the flour begin to colonize the mixture.
 Over 5-14 days of regular feedings, two groups of microorganisms establish a stable ecosystem: